Home Viagra

 Viagra manufacturer Pfizer's world headquarters in Manhattan

-Pfizer saw an economical advantage with this new discovery and experienced immediate success with Viagra, accumulating about a billion dollars in sales in its first year alone.
+Pfizer saw an economic advantage with this new discovery and experienced immediate success with Viagra, accumulating about a billion dollars in sales in its first year alone.
 In 2014, Fox News reported that “over 30 million men suffer from erectile dysfunction,” and it is estimated that approximately 20 million Americans have taken Viagra.
 Men’s Health reported around the same time that during the last two or three decades, ED rates have gone up, especially among younger men.
 The Journal of Sexual Medicine published results from one study that showed that “one out of every four new ED patients is under 40 years old.”

 In 2016, the FDA approved the first-ever generic version of Viagra to be manufactured and distributed by Teva, a Pennsylvania-based pharmaceutical company.
 The drugs entered the market in December 2017.